flhps/splaybreak-keyboard/build-guide-a.md

 These are the parts required for one Keyboard consisting of two halves.
 As a reference, I included rough pricing as of 2025 (worst-case pricing for minimum purchasable quantity).
 If you already have supplies, this may be much cheaper:

 - 2x PCB (ca. 18€)
-- 1x 3D printed case parts for left and right sides (ca. 2€ in material)
+- 1x 3D printed model A case parts for left and right sides (ca. 2€ in material)
 - 2x Pro Micro compatible controller with Bluetooth (ca. 12€)
 - 4x 2.54mm pitch header row female (ca. 2€)
 - 48x pins harvested from 4 or 5 pin RGB(W) headers by removing the plastic (ca. 2€)